sigmod/sqlpp/document.md

 An index field is not required to be part of the datatype associated with a table if that datatype is declared as open and the field's type is provided along with its type and the `ENFORCED` keyword is specified in the end of index definition. `ENFORCING` an open field will introduce a check that will make sure that the actual type of an indexed field (if the field exists in the record) always matches this specified (open) field type.

-The following example creates a btree index called fbAuthorIdx on the author-id field of the FacebookMessages table.
+The following example creates a btree index called gbAuthorIdx on the author-id field of the GleambookMessages table.
 This index can be useful for accelerating exact-match queries, range search queries, and joins involving the author-id field.

 #### Example

-    CREATE INDEX fbAuthorIdx ON FacebookMessages(author-id) TYPE BTREE;
+    CREATE INDEX gbAuthorIdx ON GleambookMessages(author-id) TYPE BTREE;

-The following example creates an open btree index called fbSendTimeIdx on the open send-time field of the FacebookMessages table having datetime type.
+The following example creates an open btree index called gbSendTimeIdx on the open send-time field of the GleambookMessages table having datetime type.
 This index can be useful for accelerating exact-match queries, range search queries, and joins involving the send-time field.

 #### Example

-    CREATE INDEX fbSendTimeIdx ON FacebookMessages(send-time:datetime) TYPE BTREE ENFORCED;
+    CREATE INDEX gbSendTimeIdx ON GleambookMessages(send-time:datetime) TYPE BTREE ENFORCED;

-The following example creates a btree index called twUserScrNameIdx on the screen-name field, which is a nested field of the user field in the TweetMessages table.
+The following example creates a btree index called twUserScrNameIdx on the screen-name field, which is a nested field of the user field in the ChirpMessages table.
 This index can be useful for accelerating exact-match queries, range search queries, and joins involving the screen-name field.

 #### Example

-    CREATE INDEX twUserScrNameIdx ON TweetMessages(user.screen-name) TYPE BTREE;
+    CREATE INDEX twUserScrNameIdx ON ChirpMessages(user.screen-name) TYPE BTREE;

-The following example creates an rtree index called fbSenderLocIdx on the sender-location field of the FacebookMessages table.
+The following example creates an rtree index called gbSenderLocIdx on the sender-location field of the GleambookMessages table.
 This index can be useful for accelerating queries that use the [`spatial-intersect` function](functions.html#spatial-intersect) in a predicate involving the sender-location field.

 #### Example

-    CREATE INDEX fbSenderLocIndex ON FacebookMessages("sender-location") TYPE RTREE;
+    CREATE INDEX gbSenderLocIndex ON GleambookMessages("sender-location") TYPE RTREE;

-The following example creates a 3-gram index called fbUserIdx on the name field of the FacebookUsers table.
+The following example creates a 3-gram index called fbUserIdx on the name field of the GleambookUsers table.
 This index can be used to accelerate some similarity or substring maching queries on the name field.
 For details refer to the [document on similarity queries](similarity.html#NGram_Index).

 #### Example

-    CREATE INDEX fbUserIdx ON FacebookUsers(name) TYPE NGRAM(3);
+    CREATE INDEX fbUserIdx ON GleambookUsers(name) TYPE NGRAM(3);

-The following example creates a keyword index called fbMessageIdx on the message field of the FacebookMessages table.
+The following example creates a keyword index called fbMessageIdx on the message field of the GleambookMessages table.
 This keyword index can be used to optimize queries with token-based similarity predicates on the message field.
 For details refer to the [document on similarity queries](similarity.html#Keyword_Index).

 ##### Example

-    CREATE INDEX fbMessageIdx ON FacebookMessages(message) TYPE KEYWORD;
+    CREATE INDEX fbMessageIdx ON GleambookMessages(message) TYPE KEYWORD;

 #### Functions